-5. The DSYSA Soccer Fields off of Sports Park Road – while most of the year, the kids are occupying the sports fields, this time of year, it’s a great way to view some of the show-stopping flowers, and flowering trees.
+5. The DSYSA Soccer Fields also known as the Sports and Rec Park off of Sports Park Road – most of the year, the kids are occupying the sports fields, this time of year, it’s a great way to view some of the show-stopping flowers, and flowering trees.
 The sports park also has a trail that you can follow around the fields where you can take in some of the 2,700 Texas wildflowers.

 After the bluebonnets have played out, keep your eyes peeled for bright yellow Coreopsis, Prairie Verbena, and the Pink Evening Primrose all Spring and Summer.